mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 - The HTML [Canvas API](/en-US/docs/Web/API/Canvas_API)
   - : Lets you draw 2D bitmapped graphics in a {{HTMLElement("canvas")}} element.
 See our [Canvas tutorial](/en-US/docs/Web/API/Canvas_API/Tutorial) to learn more.
 - [SVG](/en-US/docs/Web/SVG) (Scalable Vector Graphics)
-  - : Lets you draw images using commands that draw specific shapes, patterns, and lines to produce an image.
-SVG commands are formatted as XML, and can be embedded directly into a web page or can be placed in the page using the {{HTMLElement("img")}} element, just like any other type of image.
+  - : Lets you create images using commands that draw specific shapes, patterns, and lines.
+SVG commands are formatted as XML, and can be embedded directly into a web page or placed in the page using the {{HTMLElement("img")}} element, just like any other type of image.
 - [WebGL](/en-US/docs/Web/API/WebGL_API)
   - : The Web Graphics Library is an OpenGL ES-based API for drawing high-performance 2D and 3D graphics on the Web.
 See our [WebGL tutorial](/en-US/docs/Web/API/WebGL_API/Tutorial) to find out more.